History of the RAF in the context of anti-imperialist movements, liberation movements in the 'Third World', student revolts

 May 5 – In Paris, Sieglinde Hofmann is arrested together with four women of the June 2nd Movement: Ingrid Barabass, Karin Kamp-Münichow, Carola Magg, Regina Nicolai.

-May 6 - A demonstration against the army in Bremen is the prelude to a large antiwar movement which will last until the second half of the 1980s.
-One of the highlights will be the demonstration of close to 300,000 people against US president Reagan's visit to the NATO Summit on 10 June 1982 in Bonn.
+May 6 – A demonstration against the army in Bremen is the prelude to a large antiwar movement which will last into the second half of the 1980s.

 Jun 2 – The June 2nd Movement declares its merger with the RAF.
 Three prisoners from the June 2nd Movement dissociate themselves from this decision.